Adam Engstrom: the Rocket intends to be tough on him - Dose.ca

-It was a logical choice for both Engstrom and his coach, Pascal Vincent.
+It was a logical choice for both Engstrom and his coaches, Pascal Vincent and Daniel Jacob.
 Both spoke to Mikael Filion of RDS.

 Adam Engström: patient and understandinghttps://t.co/8MKrGBvFZ1